Site: Armley Mills

 This workshop is led by museums staff.

-Students will learn the history of Leeds entrepreneur Bengamin Gott whose leaderships skills and enterprising initiatives led him to become a millionaire.
+Students will learn the history of Leeds entrepreneur Benjamin Gott whose leadership skills and enterprising initiatives led him to become a millionaire.
 He built Armley Mills and developed it into being the largest woollen mill in the world!

 During the workshop KS2 pupils apply their decision making and problem solving skills to form a textile business.
-Pupils will also find out about some of the processes needed to make woollen clothing and using their numeracy skills discover who's business is the most cost efficient.
-Activities include weighing, counting, multiplying, charts and graphs and area.
+Pupils will also find out about some of the processes needed to make woollen clothing and use their numeracy skills to discover whose business is the most cost efficient.
+Activities include weighing, counting, multiplying, charts, graphs and area.

 This workshop is ideal for enhancing team building and for promoting citizenship and enterprise.

 Pupils will be split up into 4 groups, which we encourage teachers to do beforehand and have at least one adult with each group.

 For more information or to make a booking, contact the Learning & Access Officer or on 0113 2637861.

 PSHE: Taking an active role as citizens

 Cost: £55 per class